cloudamqp/lavinmq/README.md

-AvalancheMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, that has a Ruby-like syntax, uses an event loop library for IO, is garbage collected, adopts a CSP like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and complies down to a single binary.
-You can liken it to Go but with a nicer syntax.
+AvalancheMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, that has a Ruby-like syntax, uses an event loop library for IO, is garbage collected, adopts a CSP-like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down to a single binary.
+You can liken it to Go, but with a nicer syntax.

 Instead of trying to cache message in RAM we write all messages as fast as we can to disk and let the OS cache do the caching.